 Jordan Putnam, Chairperson

-Jordan Putnam has served as a member of the House of Hope Board of Trustees since 2018 and currently serves as the Chairperson of the Board.
+Jordan Putnam has served as a member of the House of Hope Board of Directors since 2018 and currently serves as the Chairperson of the Board.
 For the last seven years, he has practiced family and child welfare law in Utah.
 Jordan received his bachelor’s in Political Science from Brigham Young University (2007) and his Juris Doctor from the University of Utah (2011).

 Jordan joined the Board because he had been very impressed with the excellent work House of Hope does in the community.
 He has seen many clients make dramatic life changes while at House of Hope, and he wanted to be a part of and contribute to such a wonderful organization.
 He also serves as a Board Member of Parental Defense Alliance of Utah.